Hey, my name is Rai.

 Before diving in too deep, let me introduce myself-

-I am a 24 year-old, lesbian otaku.
-I am a 90’s child that grew up watching anime like Pokemon, Yugi-Oh, Dragonball Z, Tenchi Muyo, Outlaw Star, Hamtaro, and the list goes on…
+I am a 24 year-old (now 26) queer female.
+I am a 90’s child that grew up watching anime like Pokemon, Yugi-Oh, Dragonball Z, Tenchi Muyo, Outlaw Star, Hamtaro.
+And the list goes on…

-Throughout the past ten years, I have trolled around the internet under the pseudonym Rai.
+Throughout the past ten years, I’ve trolled around the internet under the pseudonym Rai.
 I have also been known as PinkRaichu or PinkRaichu21.
 The nickname is based on two of my favorite things: the color pink and the Pokemon Raichu:

-Over time, I have watched anime on and off.
-There have been times where I have watched eight series at one time (that is my record I think) and other times where it took me one month just to watch a single 12-episode anime.
-But no matter how busy I get, I am always doing something geek-related, even it is just playing my DS before I go to sleep or reading manga on my phone during breaks at work.
+Over time, I’ve watched anime on and off.
+Sometimes I have watched multiple series at once, and other times where it took me months just to watch a single 12-episode anime.
+But no matter how busy I get, I am always doing something geek-related, even it’s just playing my DS before I go to sleep or reading manga on my phone during breaks at work.

 However, over the past couple of months, I sort of had a crisis.
 And that is the purpose of starting this blog.